 Louise Arner Boyd was born on September 16, 1887 in San Rafael, California to a wealthy family.
 Her father had made his fortune in the Gold Rush, and Boyd was afforded every advantage a young woman at the turn of the 20th century could imagine.
 She attended a private school in San Francisco and was well trained in the social graces.
 Her family was raising her to be a socialite, but Boyd was interested in other pursuits.
 As a girl, she followed her brothers everywhere and tried to do everything that they did — horseback riding, hunting, hiking.
 She was also fascinated with geography, the Arctic in particular, and those explorers who were mapping those regions of the globe for the first time.
-At age 19, when Norwegian explorer Roald Amundsen, landed in San Francisco after completing the first sea voyage through the Northwest Passage, it is thought that Boyd watched him arrive.
+At age 19, when Norwegian explorer Roald Amundsen, landed in San Francisco after completing the first sea voyage through the Northwest Passage, Boyd may have watched him arrive.

 Despite her advantages, Boyd’s life was not without its troubles.
 Boyd’s brothers both died as teenagers, and suddenly Louise became an only child.
 After her parents died, Boyd was 32 years old, single, and with no immediate family.
 She decided to use her considerable inheritance to pursue her childhood dream of exploring the Arctic.
 In 1926, hiring her own ship and crew, Boyd became the first woman to finance and lead an expedition to the polar seas.